followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/width.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the column's width in pixels or percentages.
-Ignored if less than [minWidth](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#minWidth).
+Specifies the column's width in pixels or as a percentage.
+Ignored if it is less than [minWidth]({basewidgetpath}/Configuration/columns/#minWidth).
 <!--/shortDescription-->

 <!--fullDescription-->
-The option can hold a value of the following types:
+The option supports the following types of values:

  - **Number**
     The column's width in pixels.
  - **String**
-    A CSS-accepted measurement of the column's width (for example, *"55px"*, *"80%"* and *"auto"*).
+    A CSS-accepted column width measurement (for example, *"55px"*, *"80%"* and *"auto"*).

+    [note] [Fixed columns](/Documentation/Guide/Widgets/{WidgetName}/Columns/Column_Fixing/) ignore widths specified as a percentage.

 #####See Also#####
 - [columnAutoWidth]({basewidgetpath}/Configuration/#columnAutoWidth)